On Campus Resources

 - For needs related to dining on campus, contact University Dining Services: (802) 656-4664

 - For needs related to your academic work, contact your professors and/or your college or school's Dean's office

 - For students seeking accommodations related to medically documented disabilities (in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act), contact the ACCESS Office: 802-656-7753 or http://www.uvm.edu/access/.
 If you are unsure if you quality for ADA accommodations contact the UVM ACCESS Office for clarification.

 If you are having other difficulties and/or just can't seem to figure it all out, call the Assistant Dean of Students, (802) 656-3380; this office can help direct you to the appropriate campus resource for needed support.

 It can be difficult to get around campus with a broken leg.
 For this or other temporary mobility issues, there are several resources that can make it a little easier.

 The UVM Campus Area Transportation System is accessible.
 Many people with a temporary mobility condition often think that getting a handicapped parking permit is most helpful.
 In reality, the bus system is usually faster and can get people closer to the building or location they are trying to access.
 Bus drivers are friendly and willing to help, so just ask!

-Part 1 of the form is to be completed by the student and Part 2 is to be completed by the medical provider.
+Parts I and II of the form are to be completed by the student and Part III is to be completed by the medical provider.